 Nightjars are a family of birds that forage for flying insects at night.
-The species nesting in Canada are migratory, with the Common Nighthawk, for example, being found as far south as Argentina during the non-breeding season.
+Many of these species are migratory, with the Common Nighthawk, for example, being found as far south as Argentina during the non-breeding season.
 These beautifully marked birds have long pointed wings for sustained flight, and are highly camouflaged because they spend the day on a branch or on the ground.

-The need to conduct surveys for nightjars in Canada has been identified for several reasons:
+The need to conduct surveys for nightjars has been identified for several reasons:

 1. Relatively little is known about them due to their nocturnal habits